Hello Bastar

 The Book

 “The government had sent in their forces.
 But they had not been able to do much.
 What could they possibly do?
 Inside the villages how were they supposed to distinguish between Maoist and a tribal villager?
-In a number of cases, they didn’t bother to do so.
+In several cases, they didn’t bother to do so.
 So innocent tribals were picked up, brutally tortured, accused of being Maoist, and then put in Jail.
 Instead of solving the problem, it lent further fuel to the insurgency, more manpower to Maoists.”

-This is an on-the-ground research of Rahul Pandita on the Naxalite/Maoist movement based out of Bastar.
-The book includes several interviews and real-life accounts.
-He interviewed the tribals affected by Naxalism, tribals who joined Naxal, the leaders of the Naxalite movement, and tried to find the cause of the problem which is considered the greatest internal security threat to the nation.
 The author presents a brief history of the Naxalite movements, its span across India, and the idea of creating a guerrilla base in Bastar.
 He talks about the challenges faced by the tribal villagers across the Naxal-prone regions and the hardships faced by the Maoists and the guerrillas.
-Further, it dwells on how they function, what are their goals and aims, what are they trying to achieve, why people from Urban areas support the Maoist movement, and many such aspects of the Naxal movement.
+Further, it dwells on how they function, what are their goals and aims, what are they trying to achieve, why people from Urban areas support the Maoist movement and many such aspects of the Naxal movement.

 The book and the author might seem to be left-leaning in dealing with the subject.
 However as the book was written about Bastar and the Naxal Movement, it presented the perspective of the people living in Bastar, be it ordinary villagers, the people who joined the Maoists, the leaders of the movement, or the sympathizers of the Maoist movement.
 While reading the book you will get to know the oppression and deprivation faced by the tribal people in the Maoist affected area.
 If you think about the causes there are many, but as Milton Friedman said, “The government solution to a problem is as bad as the problem.”
 This seems to be the main cause of the rising Naxalism.